Y5tek/firebase-yedek-deposu/README.md

 ## Backing Up to GitHub

-To back up your project code to a new or existing GitHub repository:
+To back up your project code to the **firebase-yedek-deposu** GitHub repository:

 1.  **Initialize Git (if not already done):**
     If you haven't initialized a Git repository in your project folder yet, run: